 7. Pour in the milk chocolate chips.
 Mix just until blended.
 Let batter rest for 15 minutes.

 8. Preheat oven to 400 degrees (F).
-Put oven rack at one rung about the center.
+Put oven rack at one rung below the center.
 Line two heavy bottomed baking sheets with parchment paper.

 9. Measure out the batter into 7 equal pieces, ranging from 5 ounces (142g) to 5.5 ounces (157g).
 Roll the pieces into balls.
 Then break in half.
 Press the sides of the halves together, shaping into circle (this will give you the craggy edge top).